mansoormalik/TaskScheduler/README.md

 The logs show:
 1. messages from the driver (starting containers, mappings between container ids and nodes, nodes being killed, task statistics in mongodb)
-2. messages from the master (number of pending tasks in queue, assigning tasks upon requests from slaves)
+2. messages from the master (number of pending tasks in queue, assigning tasks upon requests from slaves, marking slaves as dead after 3 missed heartbeats)
 3. messages from slaves (starting tasks, completing tasks)

 For a production grade system, additional information would be included in the logs.
 In our case, the attributes in log messages were purposefully kept to a bare minimum so it would be easy to monitor that the overall system was progressing in completing tasks despite failures of master and slave nodes.